Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

 In this example, we did not need to take any field extension to obtain good reduction of the Kummer surface at two.
 This is not generally the case, as we can see when we analyse the other examples in the articles, where we only obtain potential good reduction at the primes above two and we need to take field extensions to achieve good reduction.\\

-In the following table, we can see all the examples of curves $\mathcal{C}$ with ordinary reduction at two and \nobreak everywhere good reduction over the field $\mathbb{Q}(\omega)$, the first six from the article of Dembéle and Kumar \cite{Dembele2016ExamplesReduction}, and the last two from the article of Dembélé \cite{Dembele2021OnReduction}.
-In the last column, we can find the degree of the minimal extension of $\mathbb{Q}_2(\omega)$ over which $\Kum(\mathcal{C})$ acquires good reduction at two.
+The following table presents examples of curves $\mathcal{C}$ with ordinary reduction at two and everywhere good reduction over the field $\mathbb{Q}(\omega)$.
+The first six examples are taken from Dembélé and Kumar \cite{Dembele2016ExamplesReduction}, while the last two are from Dembélé \cite{Dembele2021OnReduction}.
+The final column indicates the degree of the minimal extension of $\mathbb{Q}_2(\omega)$ over which $\Kum(\mathcal{C})$ attains good reduction at two.
 All the computations can be found in the file \texttt{Everywhere good reduction.m}.\\